mattermost/docs/source/collaborate/make-calls.rst

 .. include:: ../_static/badges/ent-only.rst
   :start-after: :nosearch:

-From Mattermost v7.7, if you're the host of a meeting, you can record the call, unless your system admin has :ref:`disabled the host's ability to do so <configure/plugins-configuration-settings:enable call recordings (beta)>`.
+From Mattermost v7.7, if you're the host of a meeting, you can record the call, unless your system admin has :ref:`disabled the host's ability to do so <configure/plugins-configuration-settings:enable call recordings>`.

-Call recordings include audio, any screen sharing during the call, and text transcriptions, when :ref:`enabled <configure/plugins-configuration-settings:enable call transcriptions (experimental)>`.
+Call recordings include audio, any screen sharing during the call, and text transcriptions, when :ref:`enabled <configure/plugins-configuration-settings:enable call transcriptions>`.

 The default setting for a recording is 60 minutes, but your system admin may :ref:`change the recording duration <configure/plugins-configuration-settings:maximum call recording duration>` as needed.
 You'll receive a reminder 10 minutes before the recording limit is reached.
 If your call is going to continue beyond the recording limit, allow the first recording to complete, then start a new recording immediately after.